Isabel Chan: As Chan Yat Ling, or Isabel Chan

 In 1999, she was in The Truth About Jane and Sam directed by Derek Yee, and played Nurse Joe Chan in Fly Me to Polaris by Jingle Ma.
 In 2000, she performed in I.Q.
-Dudettes by Frankie Chan, What is a Good Teacher, And I Hate You So, and a video Fei hu xiong shi zhi Zhong Huan cha shi xiong sha an.
+Dudettes by Frankie Chan, What is a Good Teacher, And I Hate You So, and the video Fei hu xiong shi zhi Zhong Huan cha shi xiong sha an.
 In 2001 she was in Yau leng ching shu.
-In 2003, she starred as Gucci in the video Kung Fu Master is my Grandma!
-In that year, she did four The New Option videos: The Syndicate, The Final Showdown, The Campaign, and Confrontation, and a series of four more with Cantonese titles: Fei hu xiong shi zhi jiu shi zhe, Fei hu xiong shi zhi jie jin feng bao, Fei hu xiong shi zhi fu chou and Fei hu xiong shi zhi bian yuan ren in which she played Bibi.
+In 2003, she starred as Gucci in the video My Grandma Is a Kung Fu Master!
+In that year, she did four The New Option videos: The Syndicate, The Final Showdown, The Campaign, and Confrontation, and a series of four more with Cantonese titles: Fei hu xiong shi zhi jiu shi zhe, Fei hu xiong shi zhi jie jin feng bao, Fei hu xiong shi zhi fu chou, and Fei hu xiong shi zhi bian yuan ren, in which she played Bibi.

 In 2004, she was in Sex and the Beauties and PaPa Loves You, and played a teenager outside the curio shop in The Miracle Box.
-In 2005, she played the lead, Lisa, in Set to Kill by Marco Mak, and was in the film, The China's Next Top Princess.
-In 2007, she played Wai-Ying in Trivial Matters, in the segment "It's a Festival Today," produced by Pang Ho-cheung.
+In 2005, she played the lead, Lisa, in Set to Kill by Marco Mak, and was in the film The China's Next Top Princess.
+In 2007, she played Wai-Ying in Trivial Matters, in the segment "It's a Festival Today", produced by Pang Ho-cheung.
 In 2008 she starred in a short, called Mr Right.
 She was in Lazy Hazy Crazy in 2015, and in Paws-Men in 2018.

 As Isabel Chan

 In 2003, she played Joey in Looking For Mister Perfect and Blind Chu's wife in Colour of the Truth.
 She starred as young Flavia in Butterfly by Yan Yan Mak in 2004.
 In 2005, she was in Dragon Reloaded, and in 2006 she played Fonda's bridesmaid in The Shopaholics by Wai Ka-fai.
-She played Isabel in a series of three films directed by Pang Ho-cheung: Love in a Puff (Hong Kong title, Chun Jiao yu Zhi Ming, 2010), Love in the Buff (2012) and Love Off the Cuff (2017).
+She played Isabel in a series of three films directed by Pang Ho-cheung: Love in a Puff (Hong Kong title: Chun Jiao yu Zhi Ming, 2010), Love in the Buff (2012) and Love Off the Cuff (2017).